b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 App to be certified as standard by:

-B Corp Certification, granted by the [non-profit B Lab (Aus & NZ)](https://bcorporation.com.au/about/), signifies a for-profit company meets high standards of social and environmental performance, accountability, and transparency.
+[B Corp Certification](https://en.wikipedia.org/wiki/B_Corporation_(certification)), granted by the [non-profit B Lab (Aus & NZ)](https://bcorporation.com.au/about/), signifies a for-profit company meets high standards of social and environmental performance, accountability, and transparency.
 Key requirements include:
  * Achieving a minimum verified score of 80 on the B Impact Assessment (BIA), which evaluates governance, workers, community, environment, and customers.
  * Integrating stakeholder governance into legal governing documents to commit to balancing profit and purpose.